alexliyang/vr-project/README.md

   - `optimization.py` - automatically generates the config files for the optimization of a model, using a grid search, and launches the experiments.

-  - `run.sh` - bash script to launch experiments, specifying existent config files.
+  - `run_all.sh` - bash script to launch all the experiments in this project, including object recognition, object detection and semantic segmentation.

 ### How to use the code